 The Australian Year Book of International Law is a refereed publication.
 Manuscripts submitted to the Australian Year Book of International Law are sent to two referees without identification of the author.
-For this reason, please ensure that your name is on a sheet that can be detached from the rest of the manuscript.
+Articles should be a minimum of 8,000 words.
+Authors are responsible for the accuracy of all quotations, proper names and references.

-- 1. Please submit both typewritten and electronic copy of the manuscript indicating the operating system and word processing package used. - 2.
-Authors are responsible for the accuracy of all quotations, proper names and references. - 3.
-Page proofs are returned to the author so that any changes made during editing can be checked.
-Alterations of substance cannot be made at this stage, once the page layout has been finalised. - 4.
+- 1. Page proofs are returned to the author so that any changes made during editing can be checked.
+Alterations of substance cannot be made at this stage, once the page layout has been finalised. - 2.
 Please provide a brief autobiographical note which should be starred () and appear as the first footnote.